thma/LtuPatternFactory/README.md

 fromList [("count",10),("total",55)]
 ```

-So far this is nothing special, just a minimal interpreter for an imerative language.
+So far this is nothing special, just a minimal interpreter for an imperative language.
 Side effects in form of variable assignments are modelled with an environment that is maintained in a state monad.

 In the next step we want to extend this language with features of aspect oriented programming in the style of *AspectJ*: join points, point cuts, and advices.

-To keep things simple we will specify only two types joint points: variable assignment and variable reading:
+To keep things simple we will specify only two types of joint points: variable assignment and variable reading:

 ```haskell
 data JoinPointDesc = Get Id | Set Id